Uendel

-Uendel Pereira Gonçalves (born 8 October 1988), simply known as Uendel, is a Brazilian professional footballer who plays as left back for Cuiabá.
+Uendel Pereira Gonçalves (born 8 October 1988), simply known as Uendel, is a former Brazilian professional footballer who played as left back.

 Career

 Born in Araranguá, Uendel began his career in the youth team of Criciúma, in 2007 he ascended to the professional squad and was one of the highlights of the Santa Catarina State League and calling Fluminense's attention.

 At the time spent in Rio he didn't have many opportunities and because of that he signed with Avaí.
 He won the State League and had a great campaign in the 2009 Brazilian Serie A, taking the place in the first team leaving Eltinho as his substitute.

 After playing only one match in the Brazilian Série A he signed with Grêmio, but with little space in the club, Uendel moved to Flamengo on loan until the end of 2011.

 On 14 March 2021, Uendel left Internacional and signed for Cuiabá, newly promoted to the top tier.